Harnessing Niagara Falls 1886, 1895, and beyond

 1893 - Final bids were presented by GE and Westinghouse for the generators.
 The Cataract Company chose 2 phase instead of GE's 3 phase system.
 Westinghouse proposed 30 and 60 Hz systems.
 General Electric proposed 41.66 Hz.
 President Adams and Forbes of the Cataract Co. chose Westinghouse's system, thinking that two phase would work better for the anticipated single phase distribution to homes.

-1896 - November 15th the City of Buffalo first recieves power from the falls from a 25 mile transmission line
+1896 - November 15th the City of Buffalo first receives power from the falls from a 25 mile transmission line

 Further Reading: